-The Company's funds withheld includes the balance associated with its reinsurance of Legal & General Assurance Society Limited ('LGAS') non-participating insurance contracts and investment contracts.
-Balance as of 31 December 2020 amounts to £20,262m (2019: £17,822m).
+The Company's funds withheld includes the balance associated with its reinsurance of Legal & General Assurance Society Limited's ('LGAS's) non-participating insurance contracts and investment contracts.

-As part of the reinsurance agreement, LGAS contractually withholds assets of at least 101% (2019: 101%) of their IFRS reserves and these assets are managed according to an agreed investment policy set by the Company.
+As part of the reinsurance agreement, LGAS contractually withholds assets of at least 101% (2020: 101%) of their IFRS reserves and these assets are managed according to an agreed investment policy set by the Company.
 The Company reflects these assets as funds withheld on the Company's Statement of Financial Position.
 In the event that LGAS was to become insolvent, the Company would need to assert a claim on the assets supporting its reserve liabilities.
 The Company attempts to mitigate its risk of loss by offsetting amounts for claims or allowances that it owes LGAS with amounts that LGAS owes to the Company.
 The Company is subject to the investment performance of the withheld assets, although it does not directly own them.
 The Company sets and monitors compliance with the investment guidelines followed by LGAS.
 The Company's risk of loss could increase if the investment guidelines are inappropriate or LGAS does not adhere to such guidelines.
 This could have a material adverse impact on the Company's financial condition and operations result.
 To mitigate this risk, the Company helps set the investment guidelines followed by LGAS and monitors compliance thereto.
+The funds withheld balance with LGAS as of 31 December 2021 amounts to £20,723m (2020: £20,262m).